Licenses

 Hunter loading shells in a shotgun

-During the 2025 legislative session, a new law (SB149) was passed allowing the Utah Department of Natural Resources to regulate hunting guides and outfitters in the state effective July 1, 2025.
-Previously, guides and outfitters were regulated by the Utah Division of Professional Licensing.
+If you are a fishing or hunting outfitter, guide or spotter operating on public land in Utah, there are several changes to the licensing process, effective July 1, 2025.
+During the 2025 Utah Legislative session, a new law (SB 149) was passed requiring the Utah Department of Natural Resources to regulate hunting and fishing outfitters, guides and spotters.
+(Previously, guides and outfitters were regulated by the Utah Division of Professional Licensing.)

-The law requires a guide, outfitter or spotter — someone who is being paid to assist individuals in hunting or fishing activities — to obtain a certificate of registration and pay a fee to the Utah Division of Wildlife Resources.
+Under the new law, a guide, outfitter or spotter — someone who is being compensated $100 or more to assist individuals in hunting or fishing activities on public land — must obtain a certificate of registration (COR) and pay a fee to the Utah Division of Wildlife Resources.

-• Apply for a DWR certificate of registration (coming soon).
+2. Apply for a DWR certificate of registration (COR) here.

-• Applications must be renewed annually on March 31.
+• Applications must be renewed annually by March 31.

 Fees